magnumjs/mag.js/examples/tutorials/intro-part1.md

 Mag.js is a small (4kb) and fast, classical MVC JavaScript framework.
 It encourages an architecture similar to Angular.js, and uses a virtual DOM like React.js, all while avoiding the need for libraries like jQuery.
 MagJS's small size and API makes it ideal for embedded JavaScript widgets and user interfaces that have high performance requirements.

-My personal favorite part about Mithril is that it's just JavaScript.
+My personal favorite part about MagJS is that it's just JavaScript.
 In other words, if you know how JavaScript-the-language works, you can fully apply that knowledge when using MagJS.
 Oh, and that also includes JavaScript's functional programming features and techniques :)

 ##Tutorial Overview

 In this tutorial we are going to walk through building a real-world case study, slightly modified to focus on building the core pieces of a MagJS component.
-Afterwards we will study the small amount of glue code needed to get MagJS running on page load, and briefly talk about how Mithril keeps the DOM in sync.
+Afterwards we will study the small amount of glue code needed to get MagJS running on page load, and briefly talk about how MagJS keeps the DOM in sync.

 ##Here's the demo!